AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Shows both the value and the type of the item.

 :menuselection:`Auto refresh`
-  Enables or disables the automatic refreshing of the item upon program execution (e.g step, next).
+  Enables or disables the automatic refreshing of the item on program execution (e.g step, next).